warbirdteam/Locker/README.md

 Copy Locker/config/locker.json.default to locker.json.
 Update locker.json file to your liking.
 Currently you should only need to update the database information.

+In the Locker directory, run `composer install` to install dependencies.

 Import the default, empty schema, located in Locker/database/001-schema.sql, into your database.
 If there are additional files, apply them in order (001, 002, 003, etc.)

 Create /var/log/locker and ensure it is writable by your web service.
 As an alternative, you can alter the logging configuration to write somewhere else (/tmp is fine if you're just looking around), or disable it altogether (although this is not recommended).